- Itemized Deductions

 Under your state law, your contractor is considered your agent in the construction of the home or substantial addition or the performance of a major renovation.
 The contract must state that the contractor is authorized to act in your name and must follow your directions on construction decisions.
 In this case, you will be considered to have purchased any items subject to a sales tax and to have paid the sales tax directly.

 If you are a homeowner who received assistance under a State Housing Finance Agency Hardest Hit Fund program or an Emergency Homeowners' Loan program, see Pub.
-530 for the amount you can deduct on line 6.
+530 for the amount you can include on line 5b.

-Include taxes (state, local, or foreign) you paid on real estate you own that wasn't used for business, but only if the taxes are assessed uniformly at a like rate on all real property throughout the community, and the proceeds are used for general community or governmental purposes.
+Enter on line 5b the state and local taxes you paid on real estate you own that wasn't used for business, but only if the taxes are assessed uniformly at a like rate on all real property throughout the community, and the proceeds are used for general community or governmental purposes.
 Pub.
 530 explains the deductions homeowners can take.

 Itemized charges for services to specific property or persons (for example, a $20 monthly charge per house for trash collection, a $5 charge for every 1,000 gallons of water consumed, or a flat charge for mowing a lawn that had grown higher than permitted under a local ordinance).